Bayesian model comparison for simulation-based inference: Conclusions

 \section{Conclusions}

-In this article we introduce methodology to compute the model evidence for modern neural density estimation approaches to SBI (simulation-based inference).
-This approach leverages the learnt harmonic mean estimator introduced in \citet{McEwen21}; in particular, its property that it is decoupled from the sampling strategy and it only requires samples of the posterior.
-Exploiting this property we develop SBI model comparison techniques for all three main neural density estimation approaches: NPE (neural posterior estimation), NLE (neural likelihood estimation), and NRE (neural ratio estimation).
-Generating samples from the surrogate posterior can be performed directly for the NPE approach, which can be computed rapidly and in parallel, whereas MCMC (Markov chain Monte Carlo) sampling is required for the NLE and NPE approaches.
+In this article we propose a novel methodology to compute the model evidence for modern neural density estimation approaches to simulation-based inference (SBI) using the learned harmonic mean estimator.
+Our approach leverages the property of the learned harmonic mean estimator that it is decoupled from the sampling strategy and only requires samples of the posterior.
+This allows us to develop SBI model comparison techniques for all three main neural density estimation approaches: neural posterior estimation (NPE), neural likelihood estimation (NLE), and neural ratio estimation (NRE).

-We demonstrate and validate our SBI evidence calculation techniques on a range of inference problems, using the learnt harmonic mean estimator as implemented in the \textsc{harmonic} software.
-The examples considered include two simple problems for which the analytical value of the evidence is known, and a more realistic application to a simulated gravitational wave analysis.
-For all of these examples, in addition to using \textsc{harmonic} to provide estimates of the evidence in an SBI setting, we further test the effectiveness of the learnt harmonic mean estimator in the corresponding likelihood-based setting.
-This way, we show that \textsc{harmonic} can be reliably used in both likelihood-based and simulation-based (likelihood-free) contexts to provide precise and accurate estimates of the Bayesian evidence.
+We demonstrate and validate our SBI evidence calculation techniques on a range of inference problems, using the learned harmonic mean estimator as implemented in the \texttt{harmonic} software.
+We validate all SBI evidence estimator approaches, computed using \texttt{harmonic}, against those computed by likelihood-based alternatives.
+We find that \texttt{harmonic} produces values of the evidence that are in excellent agreement with those computed by the likelihood-based nested sampling algorithms \texttt{MultiNest} and \texttt{PolyChord}.
+Our results suggest that the learned harmonic mean estimator can be reliably used as an alternative to nested sampling for evidence estimation.

-For likelihood-based approaches we compare the analytical value of the evidence against estimates obtained with the nested sampling algorithms \textsc{multinest} and \textsc{polychord}, as well as against estimates from \textsc{harmonic} (with posterior samples obtained with the affine sampler \textsc{emcee}).
-We find that \textsc{harmonic} always produces values of the evidence that are in excellent agreement with the analytical values and with those computed by \textsc{multinest} and \textsc{polychord}.

-Nested sampling algorithms have become the standard way to compute estimates of the evidence in many scientific fields, including astrophysics and cosmology.
-Our results clearly corroborate the findings of \citet{McEwen21}, where the learnt harmonic mean was introduced and its effectiveness demonstrated, and further highlight the potential of this method to be used as an alternative to nested sampling for evidence estimation.
-This is particularly important for model comparison tasks in cosmological analyses from future surveys, where the ability to cross-check the quoted evidence estimates is of the utmost importance to ensure robust scientific statements.

-Given the agnostic nature of the learnt harmonic mean estimator with respect to the method used to obtain samples of the posterior distribution, it can also be leveraged to compute the model evidence in a variety of simulation-based (likelihood-free) contexts.
-In our experiments we compare the different SBI evidence computation approaches that we propose, which rely on learning approximations of either the posterior (NPE), the likelihood (NLE) or the likelihood ratio (NRE).